raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

  --- feedback ---

 That's right!
-+ Explore projects introduce new skills
++ In Explore projects creators are introduced to new skills
 + In Design projects creators practise skills and bring their own interests to their projects
 + In Invent projects creators use all their skills to meet a project brief